Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E04-Modules.md

         that they may be linked to a stack, with `module spider` you'll first see that it is an extension of a module and see the versions.
 You may again see some versions installed with Spack.

-        Let's check further for `htop/3.2.1` that should exist according to `module spider htop`:
+        Let's check further for `htop/3.3.0` that should exist according to `module spider htop`:

         ```
-        module spider htop/3.2.1
+        module spider htop/3.3.0
         ```

-        tells us that this version of `htop` is available in all partitions of `LUMI/22.08` and `LUMI/22.06`, and in `CrayEnv`.
+        tells us that this version of `htop` is available in all partitions of `LUMI/24.03` and in `CrayEnv`.
 Let us just run it in the `CrayEnv` environment:

         ```
         module load CrayEnv
-        module load systools/22.08
+        module load systools/24.03
         htop
         ```